dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 If you create an `Updater` object, it will create a `Dispatcher` for you and link them together with a `Queue`.
 You can then register handlers of different types in the `Dispatcher`, which will sort the updates fetched by the `Updater` according to the handlers you registered, and deliver them to a callback function that you defined.

 Every handler is an instance of any subclass of the [`telegram.ext.Handler`](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.handler.html#telegram.ext.Handler) class.
-The library provides [handler classes for almost all use cases](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Types-of-Handlers), but if you need something very specific, you can also subclass `Handler` yourself.
+The library provides [[handler classes for almost all use cases|Types-of-Handlers]], but if you need something very specific, you can also subclass `Handler` yourself.

 To begin, you'll need an Access Token.
-If you have already read and followed [Introduction to the API](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API), you can use the one you generated then.
+If you have already read and followed [[Introduction to the API|Introduction-to-the-API]], you can use the one you generated then.
 If not: To generate an Access Token, you have to talk to [@BotFather](https://telegram.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#6-botfather)).
 You should really read the introduction first, though.

 ## Your first Bot, step-by-step